Sponsoring Great Flamingos

-The Enlightened Traveller has been sponsoring Great Flamingos or Phoenicopterus roseus since it opened its own wings and started to fly ten years ago.
+The Enlightened Traveller has been sponsoring Great Flamingos or Phoenicopterus Roseus since it opened its own wings and started to fly fifteen years ago.

 As part of our commitment to actively preserving the environment and all who live within her, it seemed only natural to adopt two of these beautiful and graceful birds.
 The flamingo is, after all, an emblem of the French Mediterranean in general and Camargue in particular – an area we so much love.Below you can: